by Paul G. Hiebert

 Missionaries have had to face questions of cultural variance.
 Many of them wanted to make people Christians, but does this also mean wearing clothes, using Western medicine, having one wife, giving up segregation based on caste or race, and giving up headhunting?
 If not, where does one draw the line between Christianity and Western culture?

 The relationship of the Christian message to cultures is complex.
-On the one hand, the message must always be expressed in cultural terms in a language, cultural symbols and behavioral practices that will, in part, mold the message.
+On the one hand, the message must always be expressed in cultural terms in a language, cultural symbols, and behaviors that will, in part, mold the message.
 On the other hand, Christianity claims that its message is universal and transcends any one culture.

 The theological question raised by cultural variance goes further.
 The events of the Bible took place in specific cultural contexts.
 How do we determine what the universal message is to be proclaimed to all people everywhere, and what part was addressed specifically to the people and culture of that day?
 To say all parts of the Bible apply equally to everyone is to evade the question.
 Few, if any, modern Christians put adulterers to death (Leviticus 20:10), or stone blasphemers (Leviticus 24:14).
 Not many practice the holy kiss (1 Thessalonians 5:26), require women to pray with their heads covered (1 Corinthians 11:13), or lend money freely without expecting its return (Luke 6:35).